Autonomous Trucking And The Trucking Industry

 Autonomous trucking fulfills a need.
 There will always be a demand for transporting goods from one area to another.
 And because there are massive amounts of job vacancies in the trucking industry, something had to happen that would keep status quo.

 Autonomous trucks don't mean trucking jobs are going to disappear in the near future.
 As is the case with all advancements in technology, they are simply a part of the process of an ever-evolving industry.
+In the meantime, ther trucking industry is looking for drivers to fill the gap.

 Learn about trade school and technical programs available.